The 20 Best Poland Syndrome Doctors in Italy

 Genoa, IT

-Monica Vappiani practices in Genoa, Italy.
+Monica Vappiani practices practicing medicine in Genoa, Italy.
 Ms. Vappiani is rated as a Distinguished expert by MediFind in the treatment of Poland Syndrome.
-Her top areas of expertise are Poland Syndrome, Syndactyly, and Acromicric Dysplasia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Poland Syndrome, Syndactyly, and Acromicric Dysplasia.

 Advanced in Poland Syndrome